-Issues, actions, and leaders in West and Southwest IAF affiliates emerge out of a cycle of organizing.
+Issues, actions, and leaders in West/Southwest Industrial Areas Foundation affiliates emerge out of a cycle of organizing.
 This process begins at the local institutional level, as a "core team" of leaders conducts relational meetings and house meetings.

 Relational meetings, or one-on-one conversations, provide an opportunity for two people to share their stories and interests as a way to build a public relationship.
 House meetings provide a similar opportunity for small groups.

 Through these conversations, leaders begin to understand, value, and effectively tell their own stories and learn to elicit stories from others.

 As these conversations reveal the issues that people care about most, organizers train leaders in how to conduct research actions - meetings to research potential issues and find out who can effectively address those issues.
 In public actions leaders raise issues with those public officials accountable for actions that will address those issues.